paulsaxe/molssi-guidelines/docs/acknowledgements.rst

 ****************

-The MolSSI guidelines were developed by the MolSSI |molssi|, which is funded in part by the National Science Foundation |nsf| under grant award OAC-1547580 and CHE-2136142.
+The MolSSI guidelines were developed by the MolSSI |molssi|, which is funded in part by the National Science Foundation |nsf| under grant awards OAC-1547580 and CHE-2136142.
 This work could not have been done without their support!
 Thanks!